fmoor/edgedb-docs/doc/ref/edgeql/expressions.rst

 - DISTINCT

+    .. eql-operator:: DISTINCT
+        :template: DISTINCT $op1
+        :op1: SET OF any
+        :result: any

     ``DISTINCT`` is a set operator that returns a new set where no member is equal to any other member.
 Considering that any two objects are equal if and only if they have the same identity (that